First Ply Failure Method

 • *E3

-The bolded design criteria automatically considers out-of-plane shear stresses.
+The bold design criteria automatically consider out-of-plane shear stresses.

 If R and Q (for MAT8) are defined, traditional in-plane criteria will also consider the out-of-plane shear.